 This is such a great DIY and relatively inexpensive project that you can do with minimal tools.
 You just need to do the proper prep work: research and supplies.

-Best Paint for Cabinets – Proper Prep & Research on Paint Types
+Painting Kitchen Cabinets – Proper Prep & Research on Paint Types

 When you begin gathering information on painting your cabinets, whether that be bathroom cabinets, kitchen cabinet doors and drawers, or bare wood built-ins, you need to make sure you get the right type of paint.